Shiva: Smarta tradition

 Oleograph by Raja Ravi Varma depicting a Shiva-centric Panchayatana.
 A bearded Shiva sits in the centre with his wife Parvati and their infant son Ganesha; surrounded by (clockwise from left upper corner) Ganesha, Devi, Vishnu, and Surya.
 Shiva's mount is the bull Nandi below Shiva.

 In the Smarta tradition of Hinduism, Shiva is a part of its Panchayatana puja.
 This practice consists of the use of icons or anicons of five deities considered equivalent, set in a quincunx pattern.
 Shiva is one of the five deities, others being Vishnu, Devi (such as Parvati), Surya and Ganesha or Skanda or any personal god of devotee's preference (Ishta Devata).

 Philosophically, the Smarta tradition emphasises that all idols (murti) are icons to help focus on and visualise aspects of Brahman, rather than distinct beings.
 The ultimate goal in this practice is to transition past the use of icons, recognise the Absolute symbolised by the icons, on the path to realising the nondual identity of one's Atman (Self) and the Brahman.
-Popularized by Adi Shankara, many Panchayatana mandalas and temples have been uncovered that are from the Gupta Empire period, and one Panchayatana set from the village of Nand (about 24 kilometres from Ajmer) has been dated to belong to the Kushan Empire era (pre-300 CE).
+Many Panchayatana mandalas and temples have been uncovered that are from the Gupta Empire period, and one Panchayatana set from the village of Nand (about 24 kilometres from Ajmer) has been dated to belong to the Kushan Empire era (pre-300 CE).
 The Kushan period set includes Shiva, Vishnu, Surya, Brahma and one deity whose identity is unclear.